nagasudhirpulla/taming_python/blog/skills/flask_static_files.md

   * create a folder named 'img' and create a png file named 'def.png'

 ## host static files from a specific folder using 'send_from_directory' function
+* Suppose we desire to serve static files from a different folder
 ```py
 from flask import Flask, render_template, send_from_directory